Decolonization Questionaire

 https://direct.mit.edu/octo/issue/number/174

 The October Journal editorial board asked if anti-imperialism was more urgent than decolonization practices within museums.
-If you can get a copy (Fall 2020), it is an eye-opening issue that includes 35 responses.
-Below was my contribution.
+The fall 2020 issue includes 35 responses to this question.

 The Long Knives